Stein's method of moment estimators for local dependency exponential random graph models: Introduction

 In this paper, we use the idea of Stein estimation to estimate the parameters of the LERGM model.
-Stein estimation can be viewed as a generalised method of moments estimator, which is based on a Stein operator of the target distribution; see for example \cite{anastasiou2023stein, ebner2023point}.
+Stein estimation can be viewed as a generalised method of moments estimator, which is based on a Stein operator of the target distribution; see for example \cite{anastasiou2023stein, ebner2025stein}.
 Here we use a slightly generalised Stein estimator.
-For this estimator we derive an explicit concentration inequality, and, using Stein's method, we obtain a fully explicit bound on the Wasserstein-1 distance between the distribution of the suitably scaled Stein estimator and the multivariate standard normal distribution.
+The latter approach leads to class of estimators, and we show that the pseudo MLE is retrieved as a special case.
+For this estimator, we give conditions for existence and uniqueness, and illustrate them with examples.
+For asymptotic properties, though, we need to restrict the parameter space to a compact space.
+With this restriction, a Stein estimator always exists, but it may no longer be unique.
+For any such Stein estimator we derive an explicit concentration inequality, and, using Stein's method, we obtain a fully explicit bound on the Wasserstein-1 distance between the distribution of the suitably scaled Stein estimator and the multivariate standard normal distribution.
 We also give criteria which ensure asymptotic consistency and asymptotic normality when the number of small networks tends to infinity; here we can even allow the sizes of the individual networks to (slowly) tend to infinity as well.
 The assumptions are similar to standard assumptions for maximum likelihood estimation.
-The results are illustrated by a set of simulations.
-We find that Stein estimation achieves similar accuracy as MLE when the latter is available, and that Stein estimation calculation is orders of magnitude faster than the MLE, MPLE, and contrastive divergence algorithms in the {\tt ergm} package.
-In the simulation, Stein estimation is less sensitive to sparsity than the other methods we compared against.
-Only when the networks are very small did Stein estimation run into problems; but for very small networks, maximum likelihood estimation does not take too long to converge.
-In summary, we propose Stein LERGM estimation as estimator for parameters in an LERGM due to its speed and accuracy, and in support of the estimator we provide theoretical guarantees for existence, uniqueness, concentration and asymptotic normality.
+In contrast to \cite{stewart2026pseudo} (version 8), consistency results are obtained in a regime which does not require the number of parameters to tend to infinity.
+Similarly, we provide an explicit bound on the distance to standard normal which does not rely on asymptotic assumptions.
+These results open the door to conservative hypothesis tests in a non-asymptotic setting.